HawkdotDev/docsopia/README.md

-# Docsopia: A Rich Text Notes CLI with Web Editor
+# Docsopia: Notes Web Editor with CLI

 Docsopia is a command-line interface (CLI) tool that allows you to manage your notes with a rich text editing experience and real-time collaboration.
 It leverages a web-based UI for note editing, providing a familiar and accessible experience.